 The amount of time you need to wait depends on what chemicals you’re adding to the pool.
 The fastest one is algaecide; you typically only have to wait about 15 minutes before jumping in the pool after treating it with algaecide.

 There are a lot of chemicals used in your pool, so you may worry about keeping track.
 Luckily, most of them are about the same.
-After adding water balancing chemicals, you only need to wait about 20-30 minutes.
+After adding water-balancing chemicals, you only need to wait about 20-30 minutes.
 However, sometimes you may need to wait up to an hour, depending on the amount you add.
 If you’re in doubt, just check your water balance again before taking a swim.

 Chlorine is a little more complicated, though.
 Since it’s more concentrated, you have to wait a little longer.
 If you’re just adding chlorine, you’ll want to wait a few hours (up to 4) before getting in the pool.
 If you’re shocking it, you’ll want to wait a full 24 hours.
 So, you’ll want to stay on top of checking the balance of your pool water.
-This way, you won’t be surprised with having to wait a full day to take a swim.
+This way, you won’t be surprised by having to wait a full day to take a swim.

 Keep Your Chemicals Balanced